yecdev/ydot/src/pages/wry.md

     *Important note: The JSON output above is only an example.
 To get the current statistics, please click on the link provided above.*

-    The `available_coin_capacity` is the maximum number of YEC you can send to your YEC IN address given the pipe's 24-hour threshold of $1,000.
+    The `available_coin_capacity` is the maximum number of coins you can send to your `YEC IN` or `WRY IN` address given the pipe's 24-hour threshold of $1,000.

-2. Send between 50 YEC to `available_coin_capacity` YEC to your `YEC IN` address.
-Do not send less than 50 YEC; if you do, your YEC will be treated as a donation to fund the operation of the pipe.
-Do not send more than the number of coins specified by `available coin capacity`; if you do, you're YEC will be held until there is time to manually process a refund to you.
+2. Send between 50 to `available_coin_capacity` coins to your `YEC IN` or `WRY IN` address.
+Do not send less than 50 coins; if you do, your YEC will be treated as a donation to fund the operation of the pipe.
+Do not send more than the number of coins specified by `available coin capacity`; if you do, you're coins will be held until there is time to manually process a refund to you.

-3. Wait 4 confirmations on the Ycash blockchain.
+3. Wait 4 confirmations on the Ycash blockchain or BSC blochain.

-4. After 4 confirmations, your WRY will be sent to your `WRY OUT` address (minus any fees).
-(As a promotion, currently there are no fees.
-Each time before using the pipe, check this page for the current fees in effect.)
+4. After 4 confirmations, your coins will be sent to your `YEC OUT` or `WRY OUT` address (minus any fees).
+(Each time before using the pipe, check this page for the current fees in effect.)

 5. Enjoy using Wry!